Manu0130/ChatterWave-Front-End/README.md

 * **User Authentication:** Secure user registration and login functionality.
 * **Real-Time Chat:** Instantly send and receive text messages.
+* **Presence Indicators:** Visually displays whether other users are currently online or offline.
 * **Conversation Management:** Main screen lists all conversations, with the most recent chat appearing at the top.
 * **User Search:** Easily find and start conversations with other registered users.
 * **Profile Management:** View and update user profiles.
 The app requests permissions for **Camera and Image Gallery access**, allowing users to capture a new photo or select an existing one for their profile picture.